danielbrendel/danielbrendel/README.md

 I'm a senior indie software developer and project founder from Germany.

 I love creating complex software products across a range of fields, including web development, game development and application development.
 While I work with many programming languages, PHP and C++ are my main ones.
 Over the years, I've founded various projects and am excited to create more.
 I have strong expertise in designing and building complex software ecosystems.
-I'm furthermore an open-source advocate and passionate about promoting the values of Free and Open-Source Software.
+I'm furthermore an open-source advocate and passionate about promoting the values of free and open-source software.

 ## Technologies 🔧